snitchbcc/articles/2020/11/virtual-vacay-paris.md

 I can’t wait for *VirtualVacay* to expand into other countries - I’ve heard that *VirtualVacay: Lagos* will include sending a corrupt policeman to your house to extort 10,000 Naira from you!

 *This article includes several insulting stereotypes.
-The Snitch in no way advocates stereotyping, unless we can monetize it**.*
+The Snitch in no way advocates stereotyping, unless we can monetize it.*